sourceduty/Nose_Surgery/README.md

 Closed rhinoplasty, which uses incisions within the nostrils, is usually less suited for mid-nasal fractures because it limits access to the central bone structure and may not allow the precise manipulation required for proper realignment.
 While some simpler fractures may be managed with a closed technique, open rhinoplasty is generally preferred for middle breaks to ensure the bone heals correctly and maintains a natural appearance.

 #
+### OpenAI Income

+To address his pressing need for surgery, Alex has turned to the income he receives from ChatGPT contributions, directing these funds solely toward the medical expenses required to repair his long-neglected injury.
+Every bit of revenue from his ChatGPT activity is channeled into saving for the costly procedure, offering him a glimmer of hope for finally resolving the physical pain and breathing difficulties he has endured for years.
+This income stream, though modest, represents a critical lifeline in his efforts to restore his health and regain a sense of normalcy.
+With each interaction, he moves a small step closer to affording the reconstructive surgery that could greatly improve his quality of life, enabling him to overcome the financial barrier that has kept him from healing.

+#
 ### Related Links

 [Health](https://github.com/sourceduty/health)